Fast Large Language Model Collaborative Decoding via Speculation: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs) have been substantial, with both closed-source and open-source frameworks pushing the boundaries of performance.
-Closed-source models, such as GPT-4~\cite{achiam2023gpt} and the Gemini series~\cite{team2023gemini}, have set high-performance benchmarks, while open-source models like Llama~\cite{llama3}, Deepseek~\cite{liu2024deepseek}, and the Qwen series~\cite{bai2023qwen} not only approach these benchmarks but also bring diversity in architecture, training data, and strategies.
-This variability has spurred interest in ensemble approaches that leverage the strengths of multiple models.
-Beyond traditional methods that average the probabilities of LLMs with similar capabilities, more sophisticated ensemble strategies have emerged.
-These include integrating three or more models to enhance performance~\cite{yu2024breaking} and using contrastive decoding~\cite{li2023contrastive}, which involves subtracting the logits of a smaller LLM from a larger one to reduce biases.
+Recently, large language models (LLMs) have demonstrated impressive performance across a wide range of tasks.
+Beyond advances in individual models—such as architectural innovations and training techniques—there is increasing interest in collaborative approaches involving multiple LLMs \cite{lu2024merge,chen2025harnessing}.
+A key class of these methods combines information from multiple models (e.g., probability distributions or logits) during token generation to improve next-token prediction and capitalize on the complementary strengths of different models.
+For instance, ensembling methods \cite{yu2024breaking,huang2024ensemble,yao2024determine} average prediction distributions from multiple models; contrastive decoding \cite{li2023contrastive,o2023contrastive} improves generation quality and reduces hallucinations by subtracting the outputs of a smaller model from a larger one; and decoding-time realignment \cite{Liu2024decoding,shi2024decoding} jointly uses an aligned and an unaligned model during decoding to enable flexible control over alignment.
+In this paper, we refer to such approaches collectively as \textit{collaborative decoding}.

-Despite the significant progress in ensemble techniques, a persistent challenge remains.
-Specifically, when combining multiple models for prediction, each LLM must sequentially compute the token distribution, leading to a considerable slowdown compared to the inference time of a single model.
-This raises the crucial question of whether ensemble speed can be increased without sacrificing the ensemble quality.
-To address this issue, we introduce \textbf{Speculative Ensemble} (\textbf{SE}), a novel ensemble approach inspired by Speculative Decoding (SD)~\cite{leviathan23}.
+Despite the significant progress in collaborative decoding, a key challenge persists: combining outputs from multiple models requires each model to perform a separate forward pass, which substantially slows down inference compared to using a single model.
+This raises a crucial question: can we speed up collaborative decoding without compromising quality?
+To address this, we propose \textbf{Collaborative decoding via Speculation (CoS)}, a novel framework that accelerates any form of collaborative decoding while maintaining output quality.
+The core idea of CoS comes from Speculative Decoding (SD)~\cite{xia2023speculative,leviathan23}.